JackSzwergold/Writing/arcade_game_diary/Mr Do.md

 ***

-*Mr. Do (1982) (c) Copyright by Jack Szwergold; written on August 22, 2016.
+*Me and Mr. Do: A brief memory of an arcade game from 1982 (c) Copyright by Jack Szwergold; written on August 22, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*